djtoler/Problem-Solving-a-Failed-Python-App-Deployment/README.md

 <img src="https://github.com/djtoler/dp3-1/blob/main/assets/Screenshot%202023-09-22%20at%209.25.16%20PM.png">
 </p>

-### _The URL shortener application was down because of a recent update made by a new hire.
+#### _The URL shortener application was down because of a recent update made by a new hire.
 The application error resulted in a 500 internal server error, which caused the website to be unavailable._
-### _A new hire committed version 2 of our application to the main branch, which had an incorrect usage of a JSON method. "json.loads(urls_file)" was used instead of the correct "json.load(urls_file)"._
+#### _A new hire committed version 2 of our application to the main branch, which had an incorrect usage of a JSON method.
+> ```
+> json.loads(urls_file)  #Wrong method
+> json.load(urls_file)   #Correct method
+> ```
+> #### The first method takes a JSON string.
+The second method takes a file.
+Since the first method was used, the new hire essentially tried to pass a string into a method that expects a file.
+This caused a server error that made our site unavailable

 <p align="center">
 <img src="https://github.com/djtoler/dp3-1/blob/main/assets/Screenshot%202023-09-22%20at%209.27.15%20PM.png">